wellsst/circuitshuffle/README.md

 ## Small changes on the board

-* Warmups/cooldowns -  Add perhaps as just a suggestion
+* Warmups/cooldowns -  Add perhaps as just a suggestion - make these an exercise type so they dont get mixed up
+* Possibly change the Exercise domain to include a parent `Exercise` called `variationOf` eg Diamond push-ups are a variation of Pushups - good for reporting
-* Fix LookupData to not include description in the findOrSave
+* Fix all `Exercise` domains in LookupData to not include description in the findOrSave
 * Add some kind of legal verbiage, and agree to terms checkbox on signup
 * stop the timer in Angular and display the correct total time (properly)
 * Better app for mobile see like: https://houssein.me/progressive-angular-applications